Naci Erdem

 Naci Erdem (28 January 1931 – 28 March 2022) was a Turkish footballer who played as a centre-back.
-He is Fenerbahçe's fifth most capped footballer, with 605 caps.
+He was Fenerbahçe's fifth most capped footballer, with 605 caps.

 He started his career with Fatih Karagümrük, and transferred from Havagücü in 1955.

 Erdem played for Fenerbahçe between 1953–63.
 He was capped 605 times in Fenerbahçe history and scored 168 goals.
 He won four times Turkish League and once more with Galatasaray after being transferred there in 1964.
 He played 34 times for Turkey and he started as captain three times.
 Erdem played for Turkey at the 1954 FIFA World Cup.